AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 > Understand the difference between `stat="count"` and `stat="identity"`
 >
 > #### Part 2.
-> Prepare a publication-ready plot (add labels, titles, etc,) to show population size
+> Prepare a figure for publication(add labels, titles, etc.,) to show population size
 > over years for every country that starts with letter 'B'.
 > **Hint**
 > Follow life Expectancy over years example we discussed earlier.
 Use facet_wrap function.